nervosnetwork/rfcs/rfcs/0038-cheque/0038-cheque.md

 ## Unlock Rules

-The cheque lock will work following the rules below:
+The cheque lock follows the rules below:

 1. If a signature is provided in witness, the lock continues with the cheque logic below: